rickkas7/AdafruitDataLoggerRK/README.md

 ![Adafruit AdaLogger](images/feather-logger.jpg)

+This library helps using [Adafruit AdaLogger FeatherWing](https://www.adafruit.com/product/2922) SD card and real-time-clock (RTC).
+You can find more about the board [here](https://learn.adafruit.com/adafruit-adalogger-featherwing/overview).

 This library is just a wrapper around the two things on the FeatherWing:

 - [Adafruit\_RTClib\_RK](https://github.com/rickkas7/Adafruit_RTClib_RK), a port of the Adafruit RTCLib (real time clock)